MeiyuTech/AET-App/public/Terms of Use.md

 All payments for services must be made in accordance with the payment terms specified at the time of order.
 Prices are subject to change without notice.

 Payment Methods
-We accept payments via PayPal, Stripe (credit cards), and bank transfers.
+We accept payments via PayPal, Stripe, and bank transfers.
 By using these payment methods, you agree to comply with their respective terms of service.

 Payment Security
 AET does not store your credit card information or banking details on our servers.
 All payment processing is handled by our secure third-party payment processors (PayPal and Stripe), who maintain industry-standard security measures to protect your financial information.